ibm-cloud-docs/watsonxdata/spark-extnsn.md

 {{site.data.keyword.attribute-definition-list}}

-# Enhancing Spark application submission using Spark access cofntrol extension
+# Enhancing Spark application submission using Spark access control extension
 {: #spark-extnsn}

 When you submit a Spark application that uses external storage buckets registered in {{site.data.keyword.lakehouse_short}}, Spark access control extension allows additional authorization thereby enhancing security.
 If you enable the extension in the spark configuration, only authorized users are allowed to access and operate {{site.data.keyword.lakehouse_short}} catalogs through Spark jobs.